eperez84/C5-J1850VPW-comms/README.md

 ## Compatibility and Test Status

 - Intended platform: `1997-2004 Corvette (C5)`
-- Verified platform: `1999 Corvette (C5)` only
+- Verified platform: `1999 Corvette z51` only
 - Current validation: bench and startup-warning suppression checks
-- Not yet validated: long-term road use, all C5 model years, and interactions with options such as magnetic ride
+- Not yet validated: long-term road use, all C5 model years, interactions with options such as magnetic ride, or interactions with other modules
-- Use at your own risk; behavior may vary across trims, years, and module configurations
+- Use at your own risk; behavior may vary across trims, years, and module configurations!

 ## Pinout